RajeswariKumaran/Capstone-ECommerce/README.md

 3. Run multinomial Naive Bayes classifier.
 Everything will be classified as positive because of the class imbalance.

-Project Task: Week 2
+II.
 Tackling Class Imbalance Problem:

 Oversampling or undersampling can be used to tackle the class imbalance problem.
 In case of class imbalance criteria, use the following metrices for evaluating model performance: precision, recall, F1-score, AUC-ROC curve.
 Use F1-Score as the evaluation criteria for this      project.
 Use Tree-based classifiers like Random Forest and XGBoost.
        Note: Tree-based classifiers work on two ideologies namely, Bagging or Boosting and have fine-tuning parameter which takes care of the imbalanced class.

-Project Task: Week 3
+II.
 Model Selection:

 Apply multi-class SVM’s and neural nets.
 Use possible ensemble techniques like: XGboost + oversampled_multinomial_NB.